kevintruong/til/PThread/Pthreads,-Part-2:-Usage-in-Practice.md

 Your process will contain three stacks - one for each thread.

-* The first thread is created when the process starts, and you created two more.
+-The first thread is created when the process starts, and you created two more.
-* Actually there can be more stacks than this, but let's ignore that complication for now.
+-Actually there can be more stacks than this, but let's ignore that complication for now.

 The important idea is that each thread requires a stack because the stack contains automatic variables and the old CPU PC register, so that it can back to executing the calling function after the function is finished.